szaumoor/ZS_Consumables/README.md

   - **Holy Water**: throwable container that deals 3d4 magic damage plus 1d4 radiant damage to undead and fiends on a hit.
 Radiant damage cannot be resisted.
 They may be weakened if they fail a save vs. Death at +2, taking 15% more physical damage on hit for a few rounds.
 Magic resistance also doesn't affect it.

 When assessing durations, bear in mind that when an item says "hours", it means in-game hours, which in real-time are 5 minutes each.
 So an elixir that lasts for 4 hours lasts for 20 real-time minutes.
 This is how it works in vanilla as well.
 Only seconds, rounds, and turns refer to real-time.

+## Tactical opportunities

+Just some thoughts on tactical opportunities some of the consumables open up:

+- Angelic remedies.
+These consumables will come in handy, especially in setups that restrict resting in dangerous places.
+Normally, they'd be too problematic to use in combat, since they make you helpless, but you could, for example Maze an ally or wrap them in Otiluke's Resilient Sphere (which bypasses saves and Magic resistance when cast on allies), and let them rest in peace.
+The benefits will apply even in this case.
+- Holy Water: This makes all undead, who are often resilient to physical damage, take 15% more damage.
+- Pixie Dust: Suddenly backstab several enemies, if you have more than one backstabber, or buff & heal the party before returning to the fray.
+Infiltrate the whole party easily without spending spell slots of expensive invisibility potions.
+- Minor Levitation: Use it to spam web and other ground-based effects without having to be in spider shape, and similar effects, and to avoid annoyances when dealing with spider-infested places.
+Combine with web grenades, grease bottles, and tanglefoot bags for maximum effect.
+- Acid Vials, Alchemist Fire: Easy dispatching of trolls, easy access to those elements to cavaliers and others that don't have acidic or fire projectiles normally.
+Cheap helpful consumable at the start of BGEE.
+Acid vials are also useful to interrupt a caster in the next round.
+- Remedial Solution: Saving grace to save allies that got stunned, a condition which is often a death sentence during the majority of all the games, something that in vanilla can only be remedied (usually) with expensive or inconvenient Dispel Magic or Remove Paralysis spells.

 ## Compatibility